philipturner/diamond-mechanosynthesis-literature-review/README.md

 - Inherent lack of parallelism in certain algorithms or at small system sizes (compute power per isolated simulation).
 - Rough quantification of energy error for different levels of theory, and what amount of error is tolerable.

-There are 15 research papers and 17 patent variants.
+The review covers every document published by Robert Freitas, Jr. There are 15 research papers and 17 patent variants.
 Every research paper will be summarized in depth.
 Patents will be summarized in final form.
 An exception is US7687146, summarized from Robert's dedicated web page.
 Papers are sorted by date of publication; patents are sorted by date of filing.

 Papers:
   - [x] [Theoretical Analysis of a Carbon-Carbon Dimer Placement Tool for Diamond Mechanosynthesis](#2003--theoretical-analysis-of-a-carbon-carbon-dimer-placement-tool-for-diamond-mechanosynthesis)